Asymptotics of Random Lozenge Tilings via Gelfand-Tsetlin Schemes: Asymptotics in the bulk, limit shape, and frozen boundary

 (it is of course equivalent to (\ref{alg_equation_for_w_c})).
 Differentiating it with respect to $\chi$ and $\eta$, we obtain:

 (see (\ref{frozen_param2}) for notation).
 From these two equations one can deduce that $\om$ satisfies

 Then, using the connection between $\Om(\chi,\eta)$ and $\om(\chi,\eta)$ (\ref{Om_definition}), we see that the desired equation holds. \end{proof} There are certain boundary conditions satisfied by the complex slope $\Om(\chi,\eta)$ which can be deduced from the study of local asymptotics (Theorem \ref{thm:bulk_intro}).
-Namely, we know that the limit shape has frozen facets outside the curve $\partial\D$ which is the same curve obtained as a frozen boundary in \cite{OkounkovKenyon2007Limit}.
+Namely (see \S \ref{sub:frozen_boundary} below for more detail), the limit shape has frozen facets outside the curve $\partial\D$ which is the same curve obtained as a frozen boundary in \cite{OkounkovKenyon2007Limit}.
 Together with these boundary conditions, the complex Burgers equation ensures that the complex slope $\Om(\chi,\eta)$ of the limiting ergodic translation invariant Gibbs measure coincides with that of the tangent plane to the limit shape of \cite{CohnKenyonPropp2000}, \cite{OkounkovKenyon2007Limit} at $(\chi,\eta)$.
 That is, the `hypothetical' limit shape for our model inferred from the asymptotics of correlation functions and, in particular, from the limiting density function $\B_\Om(0,0)=\arg(\Om)/\pi$ (see Fig.~\ref{fig:lozenge_types}), coincides with the actual limit shape.